CedricPelchat/Plex-Letterboxd-Links-And-Ratings/README.md

 - **Duplicate Titles**: Films with identical titles and release years can result in incorrect matches.

 ## Contributions
 This script is open for contributions and improvements.
-If you encounter an issue or have suggestions, please feel free to contribute to the repository or contact the author.
+If you encounter an issue or have suggestions, please feel free to contribute to the repository or contact me.